ChinaraGuliyeva/audio-transcription/README.md

 A script for transcribing audio to text.
-Needs ffmpeg
+Written for educational purposes to learn how to integrate LLMs into the backend.